Garage Door Remote Issues? Here’s How to Fix Them

 17 September 2021

-However, we’ve got good news - whether your garage door is B&D, Gliderol, Merlin, ATA or any other brand, it’ll usually be the same common issues causing your grievance.
+Is your roller door button not working?
+Have you lost your garage remote?
+Do you need a remote repair?
+We’ve got good news - whether your garage door is B&D, Gliderol, Merlin, ATA or any other brand, it’ll usually be the same common issues causing you trouble.

-In this article, we’ll cover the top four reasons why your remote is not fully functioning and the possible causes of your malfunctioning remote or transmitter.
+In this article, we’ll cover the top five reasons why your remote is not fully functioning and the possible causes of your malfunctioning remote or transmitter.

 We’ll also include some information on what you can do to fix it, along with some tips on how to appropriately maintain your remote to give it a longer life.